Cindy Hmelo-Silver: Research

-Hmelo-Silver investigates how students engage in problem solving and the role of social interaction in learning processes.
+Hmelo-Silver investigates how students engage in inquiry learning, the role of social interaction in learning, and how teachers facilitate inquiry learning.
 She also studies how people learn about complex phenomena and how technology can support that learning.
 Some of her most cited work examines the nature of learning when students engage in problem-based learning and the empirical evidence supporting this pedagogical approach.
 Other work focuses on collaborative inquiry, collaborative knowledge construction and computer-supported collaborative learning.
 Hmelo-Silver has also studied the role of technology to support social knowledge construction and collaborative learning and problem-solving.

 Hmelo-Silver has received substantial funding for her research through the National Science Foundation.
 One of her projects Big Data from Small Groups: Learning Analytics and Adaptive Support in Game-based Collaborative Learning aimed to develop a new model of Computer Supported Collaborative Learning (CSCL) that combines advantages of game-based learning with problem-based learning.
 Effective game-based learning environments combine rich scenarios with engaging activities in support of student learning.
 Key outcomes of the project include a model of collaborative scaffolding for game-based learning that is usable in classrooms to help students learn STEM content and learning analytics designed to support the teacher in the roles of guide and collaborator.

-She is the education lead on the NSF AI Institute for Engaged Learning (EngageAI, engageAI.org) that aims to advance natural language processing, computer vision and machine learning by conducting research on narrative-centered learning technologies, embodied conversational agents and multi-model learning analytics to create deeply engaging, collaborative, story-based learning experiences.
+She is the education lead on the NSF AI Institute for Engaged Learning (EngageAI, engageAI.org) that aims to advance natural language processing, computer vision and machine learning by conducting research on narrative-centered learning technologies, embodied conversational agents and multi-modal learning analytics to create deeply engaging, collaborative, story-based learning experiences.
 Their project, Integrating AI Learning into Middle School Science through Natural Language Processing, investigates how professional development and participatory co-design can be tailored to support teachers' competencies and sense of preparedness in bringing artificial intelligence and natural language processing into science classrooms.
 Another project, Augmented Cognition for Teaching: Transforming Teacher Work with Intelligent Cognitive Assistants, investigates how intelligent cognitive assistants for teachers can transform work to increase teacher performance and quality of working life.
 The project centers on the design, development, and evaluation of the Intelligent Augmented Cognition for Teaching (I-ACT) framework for intelligent cognitive assistants for teachers.

-Hmelo-Silver and her colleague Joshua Danish were awarded an NSF grant for the project Hearing Each Other's Voices: Community Models for Professional Learning for Teachers, STEM Coaches and Researchers.
+Hmelo-Silver and her colleagues Judi Fusco, Krista Glazewski, Haesol Bae, and Joshua Danish were awarded an NSF grant for the project Hearing Each Other's Voices: Community Models for Professional Learning for Teachers, STEM Coaches and Researchers.
 The project is focused to support teachers, STEM coaches and researchers in sharing their knowledge so that they can learn from one another.
 She is also part of a team of researchers who received a $1.1M NSF grant to fund study of student group engagement in STEM activities.